havelsan/tackle-test-configuration/README.md

 ## Step 3: Creating the Configuration File

 Create a `tkltest_config.toml` file in the root directory of the project you want to create unit tests for.
-You can use the following code to create:
+You can use the following command to create:

 ```sh
 tkltest-unit config init --file tkltest_config.toml